umputun/baseimage/README.md

 * Optionally runs `/srv/init.sh` if provided by custom container
 * Packages `tzdata`, `curl`, `su-exec`, `ca-certificates` and `openssl` pre-installed
 * Adds the user `app` (uid=1001)
+* By default enforces non-root execution of the command.
+Optional "/init-root.sh" can be used to run as root.

 ### Run-time Customization